-Girl Scout activities require consideration by the safe and caring adult who guides the girls through the planning of each activity.
-Awareness of the abilities of girl and considering the progression of skills it takes from the easiest to the most difficult part of the activity is the role of the adult.
+Girl Scout activities require consideration by the safe and caring adult who guides the troop through the planning of each activity.
+As the adult, you should be aware of the abilities of each Girl Scout and should consider the progression of skills it takes from the easiest to the most difficult part of the activity.
 Making sure the complexity of the activities does not exceed an individual's ability is why Girl Scouts safety activity checkpoints are based on progressive experience.

 Certain activities have been rated by Girl Scouts' national insurance company as high risk.
 High risk activities are those that, if practiced unsafely or in an unsafe environment, could cause serious injury or death to a participant, could require crisis communication if an injury occurs, or if not handled appropriately, could negatively impact the Girl Scout reputation or brand.
 High risk activities require council prior approval.
 A council can provide approval for an activity in a manner that does not require approval every single time the troop practices an activity.
-However, a volunteer must confirm that the activity is approved by your council prior to taking girls whenever "Required" is indicated.
+However, a volunteer must confirm that the activity is approved by your council whenever "Required" is indicated.

-As you explore the many options to engage girls in exciting activities, you will notice that there are recommendations for some activities to start at an older grade level.
-These recommendations have taken into consideration the emotional, physical, and developmental stages of girls and should guide you as you plan activities with the girls.
+As you explore the many available exciting activities, you will notice that there are recommendations for some activities to start at an older grade level.
+These recommendations have taken into consideration the emotional, physical, and developmental stages of children and should guide you as you plan activities.
 Please reach out to your council if you have specific questions about the progression.
 Guidelines may differ from state to state.
-The ultimate goal is for girls to feel confident and comfortable with each planned activity.
+The ultimate goal is for everyone to feel confident and comfortable with each planned activity.

-Activities at a Glance High Risk Daisies Brownies Juniors Cadettes Seniors Ambassadors Required Instructor Certifications; Experience; Verification Aerial Fitness С S A Includes silks, hoops and trapeze.
-Follow the adult to-girl-ratios listed in the introduction.
+Activities at a Glance High Risk Daisies Brownies Juniors Cadettes Seniors Ambassadors Required Instructor Certifications; Experience; Verification Aerial Fitness С S A Includes silks, hoops, and trapeze.
+Follow the adult to-youth-ratios listed in the introduction.
 Verify instructor experience and credentials.
-Amusement Parks D В J С S A Follow the adult-to-girl ratios listed in the introduction.
-Animal Interaction and Adventure D В J С S A Follow the adult-to-girl ratios listed in the introduction.
-Backpacking x J С S A Backpacking is not recommended for Daisies and Brownies, due to weight restrictions on their small frames, and the need when backpacking to be able to carry all their supplies needed to camp.
-(For Daisies and Brownies refer to hiking) Bicycling D В J С S A Follow the adult-to-girl ratios listed in the introduction.
+Amusement Parks D В J С S A Follow the adult-to-youth ratios listed in the introduction.
+Animal Interaction and Adventure D В J С S A Follow the adult-to-youth ratios listed in the introduction.
+Backpacking x J С S А Backpacking is not recommended for Daisies and Brownies, due to weight restrictions on their small frames, and the need to be able to carry all their supplies for camping.
+(For Daisies and Brownies refer to hiking) Bicycling D В J С S А Follow the adult-to-youth ratios listed in the introduction.
 Camping D В J С S А Ensure that at least one adult is trained for camping as required by your council.
-In addition, follow the adult-to-girl ratios listed in the introduction.
-Climbing and Adventure Low Challenge Activities x D B J С S А Instructor trained and certified by a verified agency who demonstrates competence in equipment maintenance, safety and rescue techniques, proper use of the course, and hands-on training.
-In addition, follow the adult to-girl ratios listed in the introduction.
-Daisies and Brownies may participate only in activities that have been designed for their grade levels and that have equipment that suit the size and ability of each girl.
-They can participate in the
+In addition, follow the adult-to- youth ratios listed in the introduction.
+Climbing and Adventure Low Challenge Activities X D В J С S А Instructor trained and certified by a verified agency who demonstrates competence in equipment maintenance, safety and rescue techniques, proper use of the course, and hands-on training.
+In addition, follow the adult to-youth ratios listed in the introduction.
+Daisies and Brownies may participate only in activities that have been designed for their grade levels and that have equipment that suits their size and ability.
+They can participate in the Adventure Playground, bouldering, and slacklining.